NachoToast/Jukebot/.github/installationGuide.md

 # Installation Guide

 Make sure you have [Node.js](https://nodejs.org/en/) installed on your computer.
-It should be version 16 or 17.
+It should be a version between 16.9 and 17.

 To set up your own version of JukeBot, follow these steps